lupyuen/lupyuen.github.io/src/ci2.md

 _Huh?
 We're expecting a Build Farm, not a Build Server?_

-Just add a second Ubuntu PC, partition the Build Targets across the PCs, and we'll have a Build Farm!
+Just add a second Ubuntu PC, partition the Target Groups across the PCs.
+And we'll have a Build Farm!

 _What about macOS?_